KDRS-SA/lotus-notes-data-exporter/doc/Readme.txt

 Just know that the path must work before you run the script.

 You dont really have to set anything else, but you can.

-These settings can be changed
-	exportXML = True 					' Set to true if you want 1 XML per database		- rec.: True exportTXT = True					' Set to true if you want 1 TXT per database		- rec.: True exportDXL	 = False					' Dump db to DXL (FULL XML DUMP) 			- rec.: True

-'# These apply for 1% of the users (much more work in the following migration steps)
-	exportTXT11 = False				' Set to true if you want 1 TXT per document 		- rec.: False exportXML11	= False 				' Set to true if you want 1 XML per document 	- rec.: False

-'# Export empty tags?
-	exportEmptyTags = True			' Huge dumps may need this set to false			- rec.: True exportAttachments = True		' Your files/attachments, if any in the db.			- rec.: True

-And you can set the subfolders too! (they will be created by the script, if they are needed (depends on your settings))

-	xmlFolder = |xml|								' For XML files txtFolder = |txt|									' For TXT files dxlFolder = |dxl|									' For DXL dump of db attachmentFolder = |filer|					' For attachments / files logFolder = |logg|								' For logs (error and result)

-Also you might want to change theese settings:

-	strErrorLogName = |avvik|					' The error log file name "error" (will only log when errors>0) strResultsLogName = |resultater|			' The results log file name "results" (will log documents, attachments and number of errors) strExportLogName = |instillinger|			' The export settings log file name, will log boolean values,etc.
-'# Logging, field names
-	strRecordsTxt = |Dokument|				' The text for documents in the log file, also used in the XML "Documents"
-	strAttachmentTxt = |Filer|						' The text for Attachments/files in the log file "Files" strErrorTxt = |Feil|								' The text for Error in the log file "Errors" strOnLineTxt = |på linje|						' For error logging "on line" strInTxt = |i|										' For error logging "in" (error in)

-That's all for now.

 When the settings are changed, find the agent in the agent list.
 (Left click on the agents in the designer).